 If the Court holds you in contempt, you will go to jail.
 You have to stay in jail for at least seven days.
 There are no exceptions.
 Both contempt and conviction of the misdemeanor require at least seven days in jail.

-People found guilty of domestic assault can’t have guns.
-Because the second amendment has limits, you lose your gun rights.
+People found guilty of certain types of domestic assault can’t have guns.
+Because the second amendment has limits, you could lose your gun rights.

 Domestic Abuse Education Program (IDAP/BEP)

 If you are convicted, then you must complete IDAP.

 The Iowa Domestic Abuse Program used to be called the "Batterers' Education Program."

 Domestic abuse education lasts 24-36 weeks.
 IDAP is required for first offenses.
 IDAP is also required for second offenses.

 Fees apply.
 You might have to pay a fee at the beginning.
 Additionally, you might have to pay a fee each week.
 When you miss too many classes, you have to start over.
 After telling you to start over, your probation officer might file a report of violations.

 Most domestic abuse assault offenses involve people in intimate or romantic relationships.
 However, there are other domestic abuse scenarios.
 Assaulting a family member or a roommate also counts.